maliMirkec/personal-website/site/articles/drawing-a-line-to-connect-elements-with-css-anchor-positioning.md

 Here's the image so you can visualize the link elements more easily.

 {% cldnry "anchor-pos-viz1_o6zatq" "Screenshot showing linked elements."
-759 372 %}
+759 372 'center' %}

 Next, we need to define the offset for our element by using the anchor function.
 We want our first line (the left pink rectangle) to start outside and in the middle of the first word element and to end outside and in the middle of the second word element.